CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 - Handles nested GTIN ZIP files
 - Verifies the presence of all required files using pattern matching
 - Logs progress and errors
+- Provides visual progress bars for downloads, extraction, and verification

 ### Phase 2: Database Schema Definition (Upcoming)
 - Creates SQLite database with tables corresponding to XML structures